dymaxionlabs/ap-latam/README.md

 ## Install

 To build and deploy you need to have Node and npm installed.
-After cloning the repo, run `npm install` to install all dependencies.
+After cloning the repo, run `yarn` to install all dependencies.

 You have to create a `.env.development` and `.env.production` with the variable `MapboxAccessToken` defined in both files.

 ## Develop

-Simply run `gatsby develop` to start the development server.
-For a production build, run `gatsby build`.
+Simply run `npm start` to start the development server.
+For a production build, run `npm run build`.

 ## License